SCOPE OF THIS CHAPTER

 - The effect of a Care Order and the local authority's actions and decisions where a Care Order is made;

-- Issues relating to contact between parents and children subject to Care Orders;
+- Issues relating to Family Time between parents and children subject to Care Orders;

 - How supervisors perform their duties where a Supervision Order is in force;